The heater and stones are the heart of a sauna and the convective loop and löyly cavity they create are its soul.

 The Löyly Cavity – A closed sided heater may generally have a more defined löyly cavity than an open sided (or mesh) heater.
 For any given ceiling height and stone height then the close sided may provide a better löyly cavity with less stratification than an open sided will.
 The open sided is however more forgiving if the foot bench must be below the top of the stones.
 Keep in mind that steam may not descend as low.

-Be Careful – Check The Specs Carefully – Pay attention to the specs.
-Some heaters aren’t designed to deliver even the 90°c/194°f the UL limits saunas in North America too.
-Some have extremely minimal stone capacity.
+Be Careful – Check The Specs – Some electric heaters aren’t designed to deliver even the 90°c/194°f the UL limits saunas in North America too.
+Some heaters have very minimal stone capacity.
 Some produce too much radiant heat.
 These are all things that make significant differences.
 A Harvia and Narvi may look the same but perform very differently.
+There’s a reason better sauna builders in Finland prefer Narvi.

-Safety Distance & Radiation – One way to get an idea of how much radiant heat a stove will produce is looking at the safety distances to combustible material (not the safety distance to non-combustible) as this is effectively a measure of radiant heat.
+Safety Distance & Radiation – One way to get an idea of how much radiant heat a heater will produce is looking at the safety distances to combustible material (not the safety distance to non-combustible) as this is a measure of radiant heat.

 For example, an original IKI is 100mm (4”) to combustible (largely on all sides) so we know it will produce very little radiant heat.
 A Harvia Legend is 200mm-500mm (8-20”) so considerably more than the Iki.
-A Helo Karhu is 300mm (12”) on sides and 500mm (20” to the front) and the Harvia Pro 36 is a wapping 500mm (20”) on all sides (though it is intended for quite large saunas).
-A good rule of thumb is that you want bathers (typically knees) at least 3x this distance from the stove and ideally 8x.
+A Helo Karhu is 300mm (12”) on sides and 500mm (20” to the front) and the Harvia Pro 36 is a wapping 500mm (20”) on all sides (though it is intended for quite large saunas where it will naturally be a considerable distance from bathers).

 Some heavy steel stoves don’t shield the front thinking that’s unnecessary but it is very necessary, especially the corners.
 Heat radiates in all directions so someone sitting at a 45° angle to a stove will feel just about as much radiant as someone sitting directly in front.